Elara6331/taf/README.md

 # taf

-This is a library that parses and decodes [TAF forecasts](https://en.wikipedia.org/wiki/Terminal_aerodrome_forecast).
+This is a library and command-line tool that parses and decodes [TAF forecasts](https://en.wikipedia.org/wiki/Terminal_aerodrome_forecast).

 TAF stands for Terminal Aerodrome Forecast.
 It's the weather forecast format used in aviation.
 TAF reports are useful as a free source of accurate weather.